ryangerardwilson/rgwfuncs/README.md

 --------------------------------------------------------------------------------

-## Create a `rgwml.config` File
+## Create a `.rgwfuncsrc` File

-A `rgwml.config` file (located at `vi ~/Documents/rgwml.config) is required for MSSQL, CLICKHOUSE, MYSQL, GOOGLE BIG QUERY, SLACK, TELEGRAM, and GMAIL integrations.
+A `.rgwfuncsrc` file (located at `vi ~/.rgwfuncsrc) is required for MSSQL, CLICKHOUSE, MYSQL, GOOGLE BIG QUERY, SLACK, TELEGRAM, and GMAIL integrations.

     {
       "db_presets" : [